orellazri/dwscraper/README.md

 It uses Rayon for data parallelism, making it extremely fast - capabale of downloading an issue in an average of <100ms (when downloading a large amount - i.e. archiving)

+## Download
+You can download the latest release for linux from the [releases page](https://github.com/orellazri/dwscraper/releases).

+For other platforms, you can build the binary from the source code.

 ## Build

 1. Clone the repository